Read time: 5 minutes

 There is no evidence to suggest that infant formula makes babies sleep longer, and the benefits of breastfeeding far outweigh any potential advantages.
-On a practical level, getting up to prepare bottles will wake you up far more than breastfeeding in your bedroom.
+On a practical level, getting up to prepare bottles will wake you up far more than the ease of breastfeeding in your bedroom.

 Reinforcing the difference between day and night

-For the first few months, you're on your baby's timetable whether you like it or not.
+For the first few months, you’re on your baby’s timetable so late nights and early starts may become more regular.
 But in the first weeks, you can start to gently teach them the difference between day and night.
 In the daytime keep curtains open and go outside for a walk, encourage them to be alert and active and play with them as much as you can.

 When night falls, make your house a calmer, quieter place with low lighting and less activity.
 ‘Blackout’ blinds can help you to control the light even in the height of summer.

 It won’t make a difference straight away, but it will help them to learn that night-time is the right time for sleep.